onfido/onfido-sdk-ui/README.md

   ### document ###

   This is the document capture step.
 Users will be asked to select the document type and to provide images of their selected documents.
 They will also have a chance to check the quality of the images before confirming.
-No customisation options are available for this step.
+The custom options are:
+  - documentTypes (object - it can contain the following keys: `passport`, `driving_licence`, `national_identity_card`.
+The value for each key should be a boolean)

   ### face ###